ViciniaPtyLtd/interview/flutter.md

 1. The estimated time to accomplish the project.
 2. The Flutter app code that meets the criteria (accessible from the web, iOS, and Android).
-3. Screenshots of the final UI across different platforms (web, mobile: iOS, and Android).
-4. A short video demonstrating the working of the UI.
+3. A short video demonstrating the working of the UI.
 This can be uploaded on any cloud storage and then shared with us.
-5. Readme file.
+4. Readme file.

 At the conclusion of this project, you'll submit a Github link or zip with everything listed above.